 This vegan carrot top pesto takes only 10 minutes and requires you to follow very simple steps.

-Add all the ingredients to an immersion blender or food processor.
+Step 4: Add all the ingredients to an immersion blender or food processor.

-Blend all the ingredients until the pesto reaches the desired consistency.
+Step 5: Blend all the ingredients until the pesto reaches the desired consistency.
 You might have to stop the blades, scrape down the sides with a spatula, and then pulse.

-I prefer to add lemon juice little by little as it can affect drastically the end result, and then you need to start fine-tuning all the rest to counterbalance it.
+I prefer to add lemon juice little by little as it can drastically affect the end result, and then you need to start fine-tuning all the rest to counterbalance it.

-Make that pasta salad
+Make that pasta salad.

 Boil the gluten-free pasta as per package directions, adding salt.
 Before straining the pasta on a colander, save some of the pasta water, which will be starchy, so when you add the pesto to your strained pasta.